 Response to the overturning of Roe v.
 Wade

 I have worked for Nancy Pelosi, Kamala Harris, and Catherine Cortez Masto, who is now the first Latina US senator in American history.
 Women's rights are human rights.
-If Roe v.
-Wade is overturned, nothing will change in blue states like California.
+Now that Roe v.
+Wade has been overturned, nothing has changed in blue states like California.
 However, we are already seeing the passage of laws in red states that will eliminate a woman's right to choose.
-As a result, women in red states will visit blue states like California.
-I will support the passage of legislation to ensure that they are not hampered by insurance and/or residency issues during their visit.
+As a result, many women in red states are visiting blue states like California.
+I support policies to ensure that they are not hampered by insurance and/or residency issues during their visit.

 Remove taxes on diapers and menstrual hygiene products

 SB 92 provided that the sale and use of “diapers for infants, toddlers, and children, and menstrual hygiene products, defined as tampons, specified sanitary napkins, menstrual sponges, and menstrual cups” would be exempt from sales taxes and use taxes for two years.
-I will support the passage of legislation making its provisions permanent beyond the two year period.
+I support policies making its provisions permanent beyond the two year period.

 Paid family leave